 DFS is also legal but heavily regulated in Indiana and Virginia, with sites paying a license fee to be able to work there.
 Kansas is another state that legalized DFS, last year.

-The states where DFS can still operate are constantly shifting, but it’s possible to have a clearer way to know where you can or can not lay daily fantasy sports sites, by visiting this link.
+The states where DFS can still operate are constantly shifting, but it’s possible to have a clearer way to know where you can or can not lay daily fantasy sports websites.

 Pending DFS Legislation